Best young football defensive midfielders

 Defensive midfielders – or the number 6 – are the lynchpins of teams.
 They come in all shapes and sizes, with all sort of different skills – from the destructive ball-winner to the talented passer.
 Some combine those different skills as well.
-Here are some profiles on some of the best emerging goalkeepers in football.
-Each cover their backgrounds, styles, strengths and weaknesses.
+Here’s a little list of our favourite young defensive midfielders that are currently breaking onto the scene.

-Without carrying a huge reputation into the 2020/21 season, despite an €18 million move from Bordeaux to Monaco six months earlier, Aurélien Tchouaméni is now one of the hottest properties in Europe after an excellent start to life in the principality.
-It has been recognised by Didier Deschamps too, with the French manager handing the midfielder his first caps in World Cup qualifying.
+Without carrying a huge reputation into the 2020/21 season, despite an €18 million move from Bordeaux to Monaco six months earlier, Aurélien Tchouaméni quickly developed into one of the hottest properties in Europe after an excellent stint in the principality.
+It was recognised by Didier Deschamps too, with the French manager handing the midfielder his first caps for France.

 Tchouaméni’s skillset is intriguing.
 He is very versatile: not positionally, but in the fact that he can do a lot of things competently.
 He is a decent if unspectacular passer, an average final third contributor, and a pretty good dribbler when he is on the move.